tbedford/Website-Test/README.md

 ## TODO

-[*] Add dates to articles and use CSS to highlight them (ISO-8601) YYYY-MM-DD~~ [ ] Change scripts so it's easier to do one file at a time [ ] Simple Atom feed generator
+[*] Add dates to articles and use CSS to highlight them (ISO-8601) YYYY-MM-DD~~ [*] Change scripts so it's easier to build one page at a time [ ] Add published date/time and last updated date/time [ ] Simple Atom feed generator
 [ ] Page from CSV
 [ ] Page from database (MySQL)
 [ ] Page from text
 [ ] Page from XML
-[ ] Makefile for site build
 [ ] Page from API
 [ ] Page from web calendar
-[ ] Add published date/time and last updated date/time
+[ ] Makefile for site build

 ## Tools